MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 - File Management: It helps centralize project files (data, scripts, results) in one location, avoiding confusion.

-- Simplified File Access: With a set working directory, you can use relative file paths (e.g., read.csv("data.csv")) instead of full paths.
+- **Simplified File Access**: With a set working directory, you can use relative file paths (e.g., read.csv("data.csv")) instead of full paths.

-- Easier Data Import/Export: Files can be easily imported or exported without needing to specify full file paths.
+- **Easier Data Import/Export**: Files can be easily imported or exported without needing to specify full file paths.

-- Reduced Path Errors: Setting a working directory minimizes errors related to incorrect file paths, especially in team projects.
+- **Reduced Path Errors**: Setting a working directory minimizes errors related to incorrect file paths, especially in team projects.

-- Project Organization: It encourages better project structure, making it easier to manage and maintain files.
+- **Project Organization**: It encourages better project structure, making it easier to manage and maintain files.

 #### How to Set a Working Directory
 Usually, the WD is the folder where our script and data are stored, and where we want to add the results of our analyses.